 Believe it or not, you can actually make a good amount of money with a blog (my blogging business did 7-figures of revenue last year alone!).
 But as a professional blogger, I get a lot of questions about what I do… especially from confused neighbors and older relatives.

 But I guess it does look pretty strange from the outside.
 The start up costs and regularly expenses are insanely low.
 My earning potential is nearly unlimited.
-And I make money in my sleep and doing things like hosting GIF-offs in my M$M Facebook Community.

 Before I explain more, let me be very clear about something — blogging is certainly not a get-rich-quick business model… I don’t think any legit ways are.
 It takes time to build an audience and monetize your website with ads, affiliate products, online courses, etc.